 - One- and two-way video answers (@Recruitee)

 Contact-finding tools can only go so far.
 You’ll have (hopefully) accurate contact details, such as email addresses, phone numbers, etc. However, if you don’t have any information about what the potential candidate is like, you likely won’t be successful during outreach.
-Assessing talent starts from the very beginning of sourcing.
+Assessing talent starts at the very beginning of sourcing.
 Use tools like the ones mentioned above to facilitate this process and nab top talent that actually fits your needs.